Lebo Breaks Down His Postmodern Cartoon Expressionism

-David “Lebo” Le Batard calls his innovative style “Postmodern Cartoon Expressionism,” and who better to explain it than the artist himself?
+David “Lebo” Le Batard calls his innovative art style “Postmodern Cartoon Expressionism,” and who better to explain that concept than the artist himself?

 Postmodernism is a recent movement that contradicts aspects of modernism, involving movements like installation art and conceptual art.
 Postmodern art combines high and low culture, using pop culture imagery alongside aspects from past periods like the Renaissance and Baroque.